-- Through order 2020-43 the Commission provided for exemptions from section 83.1 of the Act to elevators and grain handling operations in the Eastern Division from July 1, 2020 to June 30, 2021.
-The Commission is satisfied that grain elevators and grain handling operations selling grain to licensees in the Eastern Division require an additional transition period for providing the Declarations Respecting Grain that are required under the Act, and the Commission is satisfied that control over those elevators and grain handling operations is not essential for maintaining the quality, safekeeping and orderly and efficient handling of grain in Canada during an additional transition period.
+- The Commission is satisfied that grain elevators and grain handling operations selling grain to licensees in the Eastern Division require an additional transition period for providing the Declarations Respecting Grain that will be required under the Act, and the Commission is satisfied that control over those elevators and grain handling operations is not essential for maintaining the quality, safekeeping and orderly and efficient handling of grain in Canada during a transition period.

 - Prior to the making of this Order the Commission consulted with stakeholders in the Eastern Division.